Afghanistan national cricket team: Towards Test status

-Afghanistan qualified for 2012 ICC World Twenty20 held in Sri Lanka as the runner up of the ICC World Twenty20 Qualifier and joined India and England in the group stage.
+Afghanistan qualified for 2012 ICC World Twenty20 held in Sri Lanka as the runner-up of the ICC World Twenty20 Qualifier and joined India and England in the group stage.
 In the first match against India on 19 September, Afghanistan won the toss and elected to field.
 India posted 159/5 in 20 overs but Afghanistan fell short of that target by scoring 136 in 19.3 overs.
 In the second match against England on 21 September, Afghanistan won the toss and again elected to field.
 England set a target of 196/5 (20 overs) but Afghanistan were all out for 80 in 17.2 overs.
-England and India qualified for the Super Eights and Afghanistan were eliminated as a result of this match.
+England and India qualified for the Super Eights and Afghanistan was eliminated as a result of this match.

 On 3 October 2013, Afghanistan beat Kenya to finish second in the WCL Championship and qualify for the 2015 Cricket World Cup, becoming the 20th team to gain entry into the tournament overall.
 Afghanistan secured their passage to Australia and New Zealand in 2015 by beating Kenya comprehensively for the second time in succession in Sharjah, sealing their maiden World Cup qualification.
 They finished second in the World Cricket League Championship — nine wins in 14 matches — and joined Ireland as the second Associate team in the 2015 World Cup, while the remaining two spots for Associates will be decided by a qualifying tournament in New Zealand in 2014.
 Afghanistan will join Pool A at the World Cup along with Australia, Bangladesh, England, New Zealand, Sri Lanka and another qualifier.
 On 24 November 2013, Afghanistan beat Kenya to qualify for the 2014 T20 world cup.

 In March 2014, Afghanistan beat Hong Kong in the 2014 ICC World Twenty20 but could not make it to the next stage of super 10 having lost the two matches to Bangladesh and Nepal.

-On 25 February 2015, Afghanistan won their first Cricket World Cup match beating Scotland by one wicket.
+On 25 February 2015, Afghanistan won their first Cricket World Cup match, beating Scotland by one wicket.
 Afghanistan participated in the World Twenty20 2016 in India.
 They were unable to qualify for the Semi-Finals of the International Tournament.
 They defeated the eventual champions, West Indies, during their final group match of the tournament.